POORY-AZARE/php.teamwork/README.md

 I will create a form for feedback where customer will give their review of the cars they bought and rate it.
 Provide links to related code files (github) & link to the feature (shell.hamk.fi) .

 ### Feature 4
-Preparation of a form where customers can see the best-selling car brands in the desired year, for example in 2023.
-Provide links to related code files (github) & link to the feature (shell.hamk.fi---
+featurs for custumers Provide links to related code files (github) & link to the feature (shell.hamk.fi---

 ### Feature 5
 This feature enables customers to be directed to the online payment page by clicking the purchase button.
 Provide links to related code files ([github](https://github.com/POORY-AZARE/php.teamwork/blob/main/index.php)) & link to the feature (shell.hamk.fi) .